houseos/SCP/doc/secure-control-protocol-specification.md

 }
 ```

-### 6.1 Discover message types

-#### 6.1.1 discover-hello
+#### 2.7.1 discover-hello message
 ```
 Ressource: http://device-ip/secure-control/discover-hello?payload=discover-hello
 ```

 The discover-hello message is sent to all IP addresses of the home network subnet to determine which IP addresses belongs to a secure-controller.
 It is the only message being sent without encryption.
-If the device is a secure-controller it responds with a HTTP 200 OK message containing a JSON representation of the following information.
+If the device is a secure-controller it responds with a HTTP 200 OK message containing a **JSON** representation of the following information.

-The configured password of the device is used as the key in the HMAC calculation.
+The configured password of the device is used as the key in the **HMAC** calculation.

-The HMAC is calculated as follows:
+The **HMAC** is calculated as follows:
 ```
 hmac = SHA512_HMAC("discover-response" + device ID + device Type + IP Address
                     + current password number, device password)